tjmcraft/TJMC-Launcher/README.md

 This project was originally created by [MakAndJo](https://github.com/MakAndJo) and then moved to [TJMC-Company](https://github.com/tjmcraft) (for *non-commercial* purpose only). \
 **TJMC-Launcher** is a simple to use, extremely fast, and well supported app, that allows you to install **pure** and **modded** versions of **Java Minecraft**.

+## Download 💿
+If you are looking to install **TJMC-Launcher** without setting up a development environment, you can consume our binary [releases](https://github.com/tjmcraft/TJMC-Launcher/releases).

 ## Tasks 📑
 ### UI improvements:
 - [x] Implement **Context Menu** on **Installations**